18 Animals With Trunks

 The males have much longer noses than females, and the size of their noses can change depending on their social status.

 Proboscis monkeys are strong swimmers and live near waterways.
-Their diets consist mainly of leaves, fruit, and insects.
+Their diet mainly consists of leaves, fruit, and insects

 These primates are known for their unique vocalizations and elaborate courtship displays.
 Sadly, their populations are decreasing due to habitat loss and hunting.